Estimated reading time: 9 minutes

 Apply the principle of least privilege by running containers as non-root users whenever possible.

-Learn more about Docker Security, with different types of attack surfaces and actions that make your deployments more secure.
+Learn more about Docker Security, which consists of different attack surfaces and actions that make your deployments more secure.

 Docker Container Security Cheatsheet: Don’t Get Hacked🔐